ibm-cloud-docs/CDN/cors-and-cdn.md

     #
     # Full string match on the Origin header value
     #
-    # Attempt to find a match for value from $http_origin using regex on left column.
+    # Attempt to find a match for the value from $http_origin using regex on the left column.
     # If a match is found, then evaluate $cors_allowed_origin to the same value as $http_origin
     # Else, default evaluate $cors_allowed_origin to an empty string, so browsers will disallow the CORS request
     ######